invisiblek/mata_docs/index.rst

 You will need to flash TWRP, the latest can be found here: https://gg.gg/9ubmn Flash it to the **boot** partition with fastboot.

+Invisiblek builds unoffical LineageOS images with modifications to make things easier/possible to use on ``mata``.
+Invisiblek's unofficial builds include both the ``vendor.img`` and the Google Apps built in.
+These are included to facilitate LineageOS's built in updater.

-invisiblek's Lineage builds can be found here:
+Invisiblek's Lineage builds can be found here:

 http://gg.gg/ai7lc